Diane Whitmore Schanzenbach

 Food Insecurity in the Census Household Pulse Survey Data Tables

-In their latest report, IPR director and economist Diane Whitmore Schanzenbach and research analyst Abigail Pitts estimate rates of food insecurity from the Census Household Pulse Survey (CHHPS) that, depending on the approach taken to map food insufficiency onto food insecurity, range in the first week of data collection from 23%–31% for respondents overall and 28%–37% among respondents with children.
+In a report, Schanzenbach and Pitts estimate rates of food insecurity from the Census Household Pulse Survey (CHHPS) that, depending on the approach taken to map food insufficiency onto food insecurity, range in the first week of data collection from 23%–31% for respondents overall and 28%–37% among respondents with children.
 The estimates of food insecurity from the CHHPS are very similar to those found in the COVID Impact Survey (COVID Impact) and indicate that food insecurity rates have at least doubled from their previous levels.

 Food Insecurity Remains at Persistently High Levels in May